Decathlon/moon/README.md

 ## Usage

 You get started by create REST links.
-A link is an object which need an id and a baseUrl of your REST server (for more information about the REST link config please see the **Moon config** section).
+A link is an object which need an id and a baseURL of your REST server (for more information about the REST link config please see the **Moon config** section).

 To connect Moon to your React app, you will need to use the MoonProvider component exported from `@decathlon/moon`.
 The MoonProvider is a React's Context.Provider.
 It wraps your React app and places the client on the context, which allows you to access it from anywhere in your component tree.